mehulagg/gitlab_test/doc/user/project/integrations/open_project.md

 Base on this design, let us think about another problem: **How to configure the integration globally and apply to multiple projects?**

-1. the Work Package url has no problem, because we can use [Project Identifier-ID] as the issue ID in the commit message or Merge Request message.
+1. The Work Package url has no problem, because we can use [Project Identifier-ID] as the issue ID in the commit message or Merge Request message.
 So the project code can be extracted from then issue id.
-2. How to apply one configuration of the project URL for multiple project?
+1. How to apply one configuration of the project URL for multiple project?
 The current idea is that set the Open Project Project Identifier which same as the GitLab Project Slug as default.
 Certainly, user can configure the Project Identifier per project.

 ## Configuration

 Each GitLab project can be configured to connect to an entire OpenProject instance (because of the organization of the Project and Work Package).
 That means one GitLab project can interact with _all_ OpenProject projects in that instance, once configured.
 Therefore, you will not have to explicitly associate a GitLab project with any single OpenProject project.
 However if you want the Project URL in every GitLab project can link to the exact the OpenProject project, you have two choices:

-1. Unify the name of **GitLab Project Slug** and **OpenProject Project Identifier** with same string.
+- Unify the name of **GitLab Project Slug** and **OpenProject Project Identifier** with same string.
 This string should not contain dash `-` which will break the external issue cross reference.

 GitLab Project Slug configuration: